opensim-org/opensim-core/README.md

 * **Bindings** (optional): [SWIG](http://www.swig.org/) 3.0.6; must get from SWIG website.
     * **MATLAB scripting** (optional): [Java development kit][java] >= 1.7;
       `openjdk-6-jdk` or `openjdk-7-jdk`.
+        * Note: Older versions of Matlab may use an older version of JVM.
+Run 'ver' in Matlab to check Matlab's JVM version (must be >= 1.7).
     * **python scripting** (optional): `python-dev`.

 For example, you could get the required dependencies (except Simbody) via: